enjoying winter wonderlands

-Now that the weather has turned colder, you may prefer to stay inside where the temperature is well regulated.
-However there are so many benefits to embracing the cold weather and engaging in extreme temperature exposures that you may want to reconsider the great outdoors.
+Now that the weather has turned colder, you may prefer to stay inside where the temperature is well-regulated.
+However, there are so many benefits to embracing the cold weather and engaging in extreme temperature exposures that you may want to reconsider the great outdoors.

-You may be surprised to learn that that exposure to the cold has many health benefits, especially if you really dislike the cold.
+You may be surprised to learn that exposure to the cold has many health benefits, especially if you really dislike the cold.
 But I invite you to come into this discussion with an open mind, no matter how much you would prefer to live in a sunny, warm climate year-round!

 A Look At History